 APPS SPECIAL ISSUE CALL FOR PAPERS:

-Applications in Plant Sciences (APPS), the Botanical Society of America’s (BSA) open access journal highlighting new tools and protocols across the plant sciences, is organizing a special issue titled “Advances in Plant Imaging across Scales.”
+Applications in Plant Sciences (APPS), the Botanical Society of America’s (BSA) open access journal highlighting new tools and protocols across the plant sciences, is organizing a special issue titled “Bioinformatics for Plant Biology.”

 How to submit: Authors interested in contributing to this special issue should email a proposal consisting of a tentative title, proposed author list, and a 200–300-word abstract to the APPS editorial office (email@example.com).

-The deadline for proposal submission is August 5, 2022.
+The deadline for proposal submission is April 25, 2022.
 Proposals will be reviewed by the Editor-in-Chief and the special issue editors.
-Authors will be notified by August 19, 2022, as to whether their proposal was accepted.
+Authors will be notified by May 20, 2022, as to whether their proposal was accepted.
+Proposal submissions from early-career researchers and researchers based in institutions from the global south are particularly encouraged.

-Authors whose proposals are accepted should submit their manuscript by January 15, 2023.
+Authors whose proposals are accepted should submit their manuscript by September 22, 2022.
 Note that acceptance of a proposal does not guarantee the eventual acceptance of the manuscript, as all manuscripts will be rigorously peer-reviewed and held to the standards of the journal.
-The target date for publication of the special issue is the second half of 2023.
+The target date for publication of the special issue is mid 2023.

-For more information about journal scope, article types, and manuscript preparation, please see the Author Guidelines.
-Any questions may be sent to the APPS editorial office (email@example.com).
+Reduced article publication charges (at the BSA member rate) are available for papers accepted for publication in the special issue.
+For more details about journal scope, article types, and manuscript preparation, please see the Author Guidelines.
+Any questions may be sent to the APPS editorial office (firstname.lastname@example.org).

 Special Issue Editors